Maria D'Luz: Career

-She was raised in Brownsville, Texas where she began playing piano before her fourth birthday.
+She was raised in Brownsville, Texas, where she began playing piano before her fourth birthday.
 She performed with her sisters in a children's educational, bilingual, and musical TV show, "Cantos y Cuentos Con Ani", which ranked number one in its Saturday morning time slot.

 Later, she continued classical piano studies that evolved into jazz, vocal performance, and flamenco dancing.
 At age 9 she participated in "Juguemos A Cantar" (a National Singing Contest in Mexico by Televisa) in the program "Siempre En Domingo" with Raul Velasco, representing the states of Tamaulipas and San Luis Potosí in Mexico.
-At age 14, she performed with her band "Dulce y Sol Latino" at The Millennium Stage at John F. Kennedy Center for the Performing Arts in Washington, DC., for being the winner of "Hollywood 2000" Texas Talent Showcase BSPA in Brownsville, TX., chosen by judges: Sam Riddle "Star Search", Helen Hernandez "The Imagen Foundation" and Yvonne Vega from Paramount Pictures.
+At age 14, she performed with her band "Dulce y Sol Latino" at The Millennium Stage at John F. Kennedy Center for the Performing Arts in Washington, D.C., for being the winner of "Hollywood 2000" Texas Talent Showcase BSPA in Brownsville, TX., chosen by judges: Sam Riddle "Star Search", Helen Hernandez "The Imagen Foundation" and Yvonne Vega from Paramount Pictures.

 At the age of 15, D'Luz wrote her first song titled "What Is Wrong With The World" which later became part of her first album, "Just Notes", an 11 track CD, all written and composed by D'Luz herself, and was released on August 4, 2007.
 As a songwriter, she has written "Falsa Felicidad", recorded by Jimmy Gonzalez y el Grupo Mazz, in the album: La Leyenda Continua, Billboard Charts - Latin Album #37, receiving a Latin Grammy for Best Tejano Album in 2008.
 Shortly after, she releases the Hillary Clinton campaign song "We Need A Woman" and accepts an interview by Soledad O'Brien from CNN.

 In 2008, Objetivo Fama Univision Online announced D'Luz the winner of a 2009 Pontiac Vibe for obtaining the highest number of online votes for her arrangement and video version of "Hasta Que Me Olvides".

 The John Lennon Songwriting Contest, a prestigious international competition for songwriters, awarded D'Luz in the Latin category as a finalist for bossa-nova ballad "Lo Solucionare" and an Honorable Mention for Latin-pop tune "No Te Vi" in 2006., 1st finalist with "Podria Ser Un Angel" in 2012 and later that year, a finalist for pop tune, "Es".

 D'Luz joined the Hermes Music Foundation early 2010, and was invited to join the "Proyecto De Amor - Claro Que Se Puede" CD to benefit Hermes Music Foundation.
 D'Luz performed in this CD with artists Carlos Santana, Willie Nelson, Los Lonely Boys, El Tri, Elefante, Del Castillo, Alberto Cortez, Deepak Chopra, Reyli, Jorge Guevara, Ramon Ayala, and many more.
 D'Luz's vocals can be heard on songs "La Vida Es Un Sueño" and "Amalos," two of 15-tracks on the album.
 All songs were written by Hermes Music Foundation president Alberto Kreimerman.